Who is eligible to apply?

 What can my scholarship be used for?

-The scholarships are only for tuition unless otherwise stated on our website.
+The scholarships are for tuition, room and board, and other educational expenses unless otherwise stated on our website.

 If I am awarded a scholarship, how much will I get?